 Dutch draw bridge

 Don’t cross the bridge here, instead turn right on Realengracht.
 Feel the quiet charm of this area and it’s long history in the small details that remind us of the busy place it used to be: salt making (Zoutkeet), kipper (red herring) smoking (bokking rokerij), flour industry (meelfabriek).

-At the end cross the amazing narrow Dutch hanging bridge.
+At the end cross the amazing narrow Dutch draw footbridge.

 Red shutter warehouses